scottnonnenberg/taking-javascript-seriously/README.md

 taking-javascript-seriously
 ===========================

-A talk about how to get a bit more rigorous with your javascript dev
+A talk about how to get a bit more rigorous with your javascript development.

 This talk is ready to rock without any changes, just open dist/slides.html in your browser: